proteinreport/proteinreport.org/content/events/live-qa-session-canadian-filmmaker-liz-marshall-and-dr-eric-schulze-memphis-meats/index.md

 weight: 5000
 uuid: 6894
 ---
-<p>We are thrilled to have Canadian filmmaker, Liz Marshall, and Dr. Schulze from Memphis Meats join us for a live Q&A session!</p>
+We are thrilled to have Canadian filmmaker, Liz Marshall, and Dr.
+Schulze from Memphis Meats join us for a live Q&A session!

-<p>This is an incredible opportunity to hear from and ask all the questions that you have about the film and their careers.
-From the growth of the field to the regulatory steps ahead, there is a lot to discuss!</p>
+This is an incredible opportunity to hear from and ask all the questions that you have about the film and their careers.
+From the growth of the field to the regulatory steps ahead, there is a lot to discuss!

-<p>This event will be hosted by Co-founders of CAC, Ahmed Khan from CellAgri and Yadira Tejeda Saldana, CAC's Executive Director.</p>
+This event will be hosted by Co-founders of CAC, Ahmed Khan from CellAgri and Yadira Tejeda Saldana, CAC\'s Executive Director.

-<p>Register now and we look forward to having a fruitful discussion with all of you!</p>
+Register now and we look forward to having a fruitful discussion with all of you!